College Credit

 Students learn standard and nonparametric approaches to statistical analysis; exploratory data analysis, elementary probability, sampling distributions, estimation and hypothesis testing, one- and two-sample procedures, regression and correlation.
 Prerequisite: Teacher recommendation (full year – 1 credit) 11 & 12.

-UConn equivalent course: UConn equivalent class: STAT1100Q
+UConn equivalent course: UConn equivalent class: STAT1100Q.

 This course explores the historical and societal forces that shape health and education in urban communities.
 Topics of study will include poverty, culture and identity and how these phenomena affect people’s health, nutrition, schooling and opportunities for success.
 Through readings, films, discussion, and reflection class members will analyze policies, norms and beliefs in our society.
 We will consider how these trends may lead us to a more just society and how these may perpetuate injustice.
 The biggest learning experience in this course will be a required three independent projects and 15 hours of community service to fully immerse into the impact we can have in our community by serving others.
 Class time will be available to meet this requirement and there will be additional opportunities for students outside of the school day.
 The PE portion of this course will be focused on the impact that sports and fitness play in building a healthier community physically, mentally, and socially.
 Prerequisites: Successful completion of 1 year of Wellness or teacher recommendation.
 (1/2 year - 1/2 credit) 11, 12.

-UConn Equivalent EDLR 1162 Health & Education in Urban Communities
+UConn Equivalent EDLR 1162 Health & Education in Urban Communities.

 This rigorous course provides an overview of the five pillars of health (exercise, nutrition, sleep, stress and relationships), specifically emphasizing the role that exercise plays in health promotion and disease prevention across the lifespan by presenting the impacts of exercise in multiple domains including leisure time, culture, community, careers, and the workplace.
 Prerequisites: Successful completion of 1 year of Wellness or teacher recommendation.
 (1/2 year - 1/2 credit) 11, 12